jackadam1981/ChromeEc/docs/case_closed_debugging_cr50.md

 ### Basic Steps for CCD setup

-1. Use instructions from the case\_closed\_debugging doc to connect to the cr50 console.
+1. Use the general setup [instructions](case_closed_debugging.md#Suzy-Q) to connect Suzy-Q and access the Cr50 console.
+The Cr50 console will be the lowest `/dev/ttyUSB*` device created by Cr50 or `/dev/google/<device name>/serial/Shell`

 2. [Open CCD](#Open-CCD)